boyter/boyter.org/content/posts/2013-07-18-list-captcha-decoding-articles.md

 <http://caca.zoy.org/wiki/PWNtcha>

-A PHP project that has been around since 2004 for defeating CAPTCHA&#8217;s.
+A PHP project that has been around since 2004 for defeating CAPTCHA's.
 Code is available so its work taking a look at.

 <http://tech.slashdot.org/story/11/01/11/1411254/google-recaptcha-cracked>